-Planes is an instrumental rock group formed by August Capiola on drums, Martin O'Brien on the bass guitar, and ne on the guitar.
-One day in 2009, August and I decided to make some music.
-Martin happened to both overhear this conversation and own a bass and thus Planes was born.
-Playing the role of the performance artist under the informal title, "The Secretary of Education" is the one and only Robert McMahon.
+Planes is an instrumental performance art band formed by August Capiola on drums, Martin O'Brien on the bass guitar, and me on the guitar.
+Our artist, Robert McMahon, was once a prisoner in the belly of hell who escaped and calls himself "The Secretary of Education".
 Instead of practicing for shows, we record albums.
 Instead of playing shows, we practice live in front of an audience.
 We have held four live practice sessions, three of which are featured below.
 We have recorded and produced four full length albums and a demo.
 For an unreasonably small fee, we will practice at your child's birthday party.
+You've been warned.

 A disgruntled cowboy strolls into the bar from some watermelon and a stiff cold one.
 Turns out he's not a very happy drunk.